AnneEberhard/AnnaKThomas/README.txt

     check for  „, and convert into  ",
     Add some line breaks in editor as it is easier as in VS Code and lines too long  lead to errors

+ A template of a new site is in folder templates

  JSDOC notation
  /**
  *